WillSams/example-deportivo-carolina/README.md

-# Example Site - Hockey Savannah
+# Example Site - Deportivo Carolina de Fútbol

 Started working on a framework for the site back in November 2018, abandoned in (much of) current state in February 2019.
 This repository using KeystoneJS 4.0, a CMS that uses ExpressJS and MongoDB.
 This branch is totally abandoned but I may do further clean up for clarity in the coming weeks.